 13092 225th Rd, Live Oak, FL 32060.
 Phone: (386) 658-2834.

-Saturday and Sunday 10am to 8pm.
+Friday, Saturday 8am to Sunset; All other days by appointment.
 Directions: From Live Oak, Fl take US

 Highway 129 South to right (South) State Road 51 to right (East) County Road